oroinc/documentation/concept_guides/shipping_configuration/index.rst

 4. :ref:`Add a Shipping Tracking Number to the Order <user-guide--shipping-order>`

-To help customers track the delivery status of their orders, you can add a shipping tracking method and a number to their orders through the management console.
+To help customers track the delivery status of their orders, you can add a shipping tracking method and a number to their orders through the back-office.

 5. :ref:`Assign a Shipping Method to a Quote <shipping-configuration-per-quote>`